tsunaminoai/latex-docker/README.md

 ## Usage

 There are a few useful tags:
-* daily: Daily build from the texlive repository.
-* latest: Automated build from the master branch.
+* latest: Automated build from the master branch, re-built (at least) every week with updated LaTex.
-* latest-develop: Automated build from the develop branch.
+* latest-develop: Automated build from the develop branch for testing purpose.

 Pull image ([from Hub](https://registry.hub.docker.com/u/fermiumlabs/latex)):